-- The beneficiary attends a U.S. Military Academy
+- The account beneficiary attends a U.S. Military Academy

-However, your earnings will be subject to federal, and sometimes state, income tax.
+However, the earnings portion of the withdrawal will be subject to federal income tax, and sometimes state income tax.

 What happens to money not used in a 529 plan?

-If you want to avoid paying taxes and a penalty on your earnings, you have a few options, including:
+If you have leftover money in your 529 plan and you want to avoid paying taxes and a penalty on your earnings, you have a few options, including: